Diocese of Joliet: Reports of sex abuse

 A list released by the diocese in August 2018 revealed the names of 35 clergy who served in the diocese during a 70-year period and were credibly accused of sex abuse.
 That same month, the diocese announced that it had agreed to pay $1.4 million to two brothers and another male who said they had been sexually abused by Leonardo Mateo during the early 1980s.
-The plaintiffs stated that Mateo would take them for ice cream and swimming, then sexually assault them at his residence.
 After the diocese started receiving complaints about Mateo in 1991, he admitted some guilt.
-The diocese removed him from ministry.
-Before the end of the year, Mateo returned to his native Philippines.
+The diocese removed him from ministry, and Mateo returned to his native Philippines.

 In October 2019, Conlon and the diocese were named in a $100,000 sexual abuse lawsuit.
-The plaintiff was Barry Lowy, the legal guardian of a developmentally disabled man at Shapiro Developmental Center in Kankakee.
-The assailant was the priest Richard Jacklin, who was discovered performing oral sex on the man in 2017.
-Jacklin was convicted of sexual assault in 2022 and in January 2023 was sentenced to 18 years in prison.
+The plaintiff was Barry Lowy, the legal guardian of the victim, a developmentally disabled man at Shapiro Developmental Center in Kankakee.
+The assailant was the priest Richard Jacklin, who was convicted of sexual assault in 2022 and in January 2023 was sentenced to 18 years in prison.

 Attorney General's report

-On May 23, 2023, Illinois Attorney General Kwame Raoul released a report on Catholic clergy child sex abuse in Illinois.
+On May 23, 2023, Illinois Attorney General Kwame Raoul released a report on child sex abuse by Catholic clergy in Illinois.
 The multi-year investigation claimed that more than 450 Catholic clergy in Illinois abused nearly 2,000 children since 1950.

 The report's harshest criticism was aimed at the Diocese of Joliet.
 It reported that Bishop Imesch insisted on an "off-the-books" approach to pedophile priests, with the result that survivors of abuse had a harder time getting justice.
-Imesch "covered up abuse by shipping off priests to unsuspecting parishes" and was disparaging and dismissive of the investigation, placing the blame on others for his own organization's failures.
-Although Imesch has been replaced, the report was critical of the "concentration of power" within the Diocese of Joliet, making accountability difficult.
+Imesch "covered up abuse by shipping off priests to unsuspecting parishes".
+He was disparaging and dismissive of the investigation, blaming others for his own organization's failures.
+Although Imesch has been replaced, the report was critical of the "concentration of power" within the diocese, making accountability difficult.

-The Attorney General's report notes that the Diocese of Joliet instituted its first written policies against child sexual abuse in 1990, well before some other dioceses in the state, and that it employed a victims assistance coordinator.
+The Attorney General's report notes that the diocese instituted its first written policies against child sexual abuse in 1990, well before some other dioceses in the state, and that it employed a victims assistance coordinator.
 In spite of this, the report found, "the diocese adheres to unwritten rules for survivors reporting abuse that stall investigations and prevent the review board from making findings."